1. Intro

 may be more optimal in different situations.

 Now this ability to simply state that two things are the same can be abused.
-The
+The following statement is syntactically allowed in Morloc:

 x = 1